 After surgery, you will most likely need to stay in the hospital for at least one night.
 You may have received a nerve block that controls pain for the first 12 to 24 hours after surgery.

 Your ankle will be in a cast or a splint after surgery.
 A small tube that helps drain blood from the ankle joint may be left in your ankle for 1 or 2 days.
-To keep swelling down, keep your foot raised higher than your heart while you are sleeping or resting.
+During your early recovery period, you should focus on keeping the swelling down by having your foot raised higher than your heart while you are sleeping or resting.

 You see a physical therapist, who will teach you exercises that will help you move more easily.
 You most likely will not be able to put any weight on the ankle for a few months.